 Following the bans of sunscreens containing Oxybenzone researchers have been wondering what the long term health effects of these chemicals are on the human body.
 If Oxybenzone is so damaging to coral reefs is it even safe to be applied to our skin?
 A journal published in Toxicology Reports explored the toxic effects of many common ingredients of sunscreens, including chemical and physical sunscreens.
 And the results are particularly difficult to weigh.
 The main finding in particular was that physical sunscreens containing Zinc Oxide and Titanium Oxide only present a toxic situation when ingested, and are regularly regarded as safe.
 As for Oxybenzones there are mechanisms where these chemicals have been proposed to be toxic.
 Currently the FDA has not deemed them unsafe, but has requested for more research to be conducted on their safety.

-At CVC it is always our goal to inform our patients and fans about different topics in health that they might now have considered.
+At CVC it is always our goal to inform our patients and fans about different topics in health that they might not have considered.
 Sunscreen in particular presents a health controversy and some difficult decisions to make.
 On one side you have creditable groups like the American Dermatological Association which states things like: “Say yes to sunscreen, and no to skin cancer” and highly recommends the use of regular sunscreen.
-And on the other you have researchers wondering if these products have not been shown to be effective at reducing skin cancer and are currently damaging the environment around us, why are turning to sunscreens for skin care.
+And on the other you have researchers wondering if these products have not been shown to be effective at reducing skin cancer and are currently damaging the environment around us, why are turning to sunscreens for skin care?
 And there’s not a correct answer, the pros and cons have to be weighed.
 After doing the research for this blog post our strategy is to going to be to use other physical layers of protection from the sun, like hat’s, sunglasses, and long clothing when possible, but also understanding that isn’t possible in all situations.
-So when we do use sunscreen we are going to look for products with the active ingredient of Zinc Oxide and Titanium Dioxide.
+So when we do use sunscreen we are going to look carefully at the active ingredients in those products.
 To end this post we have included a recipe for making your own sunscreen at home, so that you know exactly what’s going into it.

 ½ cup of Olive Oil